arnaudbos/i-rant/content/loom-part-1-scheduling.md

 ## To be continued

-I think we've covered most of the ground work necessary to understand where we're at from a scheduling point of view regarding modern computers.
+I think we've covered most of the groundwork necessary to understand where we're at, from a scheduling point of view, regarding modern computers.

 I obviously took a great detour to explain some fundamentals.
 There's been so much innovation in computer systems in the last 60 years that I had to cut corners and didn't do it any justice.